 For hotel bookings, use Booking.com

-If you are a budgeted traveler, use Hostelworld for hostel bookings
+If you are a budgeted traveller, use Hostelworld for hostel bookings

 To hire a car, use Rentalcars